Abdallah-Ahmed0/BotCorn/README.md

 ##  Data Preparation

 The dataset underwent several data cleaning and preparation steps, including handling missing values, standardizing formats, and correcting data types.
+### Cleaning & preparation

-###  Final Step – Mapping Genre IDs to Genre Names
+### Mapping Genre IDs to Genre Names

 The original dataset represents genres as lists of numeric IDs (`genre_ids`), which are not human-readable.
-To make the data more interpretable, we performed a mapping from these IDs to their corresponding genre names using a separate `genres` table.
+To make the data more interpretable, I performed a mapping from these IDs to their corresponding genre names using a separate `genres` table.

 However, the `genre_ids` column contained **stringified lists** (e.g., `"[18, 35]"`) instead of actual Python lists (`[18, 35]`).
 To resolve this:

-1. We used `ast.literal_eval()` to safely convert these string representations into actual lists.
+1. I used `ast.literal_eval()` to safely convert these string representations into actual lists.
-2. Then, we created a mapping dictionary from genre ID to genre name.
+2. Then, created a mapping dictionary from genre ID to genre name.
-3. Finally, we applied a function to each row to replace genre IDs with readable genre names.
+3. Finally, applied a function to each row to replace genre IDs with readable genre names.

 **Result**: The dataset now includes a `genre_names` column with clear, descriptive genre labels for each movie.

----

-Perfect — here’s a clean **README section** (without code) describing the step you just completed:

 ---

 ## 🖼️ Adding Poster URLs via TMDb API